hpcleuven/VscDocumentation/source/software/openmp_for_shared_memory_programming.rst

 OpenMP uses a portable, scalable model that gives programmers a simple and flexible interface for developing parallel applications for platforms ranging from the standard desktop computer to the supercomputer.
-The current version of the OpenMP specification is 5.0, released in November 2018.
+The current version of the OpenMP specification is 5.1, released in November 2020.

 However, not all compilers already fully support this standard.
-The previous specification were OpenMP 4.5 (November 2015) and OpenMP 4.0 (July 2013).
+The previous specification were OpenMP 5.0 (November 2018), OpenMP 4.5 (November 2015) and OpenMP 4.0 (July 2013).

 Prerequisites